exoplatform/exo-documentation/docs/Administration.rst

 |image318|

-Through this tab you can, as an admistrator of the platform, define who can create spaces and who can manage all the platform's spaces.
+This tab allows administrators of the platform, define permissions related to all spaces of the platform. all the platform's spaces.

 To define who can create spaces: